-A minor in Chinese, French, German, or Spanish consists of 21 hours in the language, at least 12 of these hours being at the 300 and 400 levels.
-The Spanish minor, in addition, requires at least one course from SP325 through SP499.
+A minor in Chinese, French, German, or Spanish consists of a minimum 21 hours in the language, with at least 12 being at the 300 or 400 levels.

+The Spanish minor also requires the completion of at least one culture/literature or linguistics course (SP 325-499).